auditize/auditize/doc/docs/install2.md

 #### TLS

 It is of course highly recommended to use TLS for your Auditize instance.
-Here is an example of an Nginx configuration with TLS, it has been generated using the [Mozilla SSL Configuration Generator](https://ssl-config.mozilla.org/) and it assumes that you have a valid certificate, key, and DH parameters file in `/opt/auditize/ssl/` (make sure that these files have proper permissions):
+Here is an example of an Nginx configuration with TLS, it has been generated using the [Mozilla SSL Configuration Generator](https://ssl-config.mozilla.org/) and it assumes that you have a valid certificate, key, and DH parameters files in `/opt/auditize/ssl/` (make sure that these files have proper permissions):

 ```nginx
 # generated 2024-10-08, Mozilla Guideline v5.7, nginx 1.17.7, OpenSSL 1.1.1k, intermediate configuration